 Alternative Method for Submitting Requests

 Centier does not discriminate against California consumers who exercise their rights under the CCPA.
-California consumers can exercise their right to inquire about the collection, selling, and/or disclosing of their personal information (Step One and Step Two), their right to request the deletion of their personal information (Step Three), and their right to opt-out of the sale of their personal information via the respective links outlined above.
+California consumers can exercise their right to inquire about the collection, selling, and/or disclosing of their personal information (Step One and Step Two), and their right to request the deletion of their personal information (Step Three) via the respective links outlined above.
 Requests can also be submitted by calling our Client Service Center.

 Contact Our Client Service Center